Hakker/selfhosted_templates/README.md

 **You can use this visual builder to create templates and submit PRs to this repo if they work: [Shipwright](https://shipwright.yacht.sh) it's currently pretty early in development but should be able to take portainer templates (that don't have type 2 or 3 templates) and import them for editing.**

-Currently most of my dev time is being spent on [Yacht](https://github.com/SelfhostedPro/Yacht/tree/vue) if you would like something added please consider making a pull request with your addition and I'll work on getting it added when I'm able to.
-Information about how to structure a block (for an app) is available [here](https://portainer.readthedocs.io/en/stable/templates.html) and there is a gui builder [here](https://shipwright.yacht.sh)
+This Template is made for [Yacht](https://github.com/SelfhostedPro/Yacht/tree/vue) create an issue if you would like something added.

-# Portainer Templates for Selfhosted Projects/Homelabs
+# Yacht Templates for Selfhosted Projects/Homelabs

-This is a template focused on helping people spin up selfhosted services using Portainer and Yacht.
+This is a template focused on helping people spin up selfhosted services using Yacht.
 ## Versions

 The following table shows the corresponding url to use for the application you're using.